SirWellington/alchemy-generator/Readme.md

 [![Build Status](https://travis-ci.org/SirWellington/alchemy-generator.svg)](https://travis-ci.org/SirWellington/alchemy-generator)

 # Purpose
-Part of the Alchemy collection, this library makes it easier to test your code by providing generators for common Objects and Data.
+Part of the [Alchemy Collection](https://github.com/SirWellington/alchemy), this library makes it easier to test your code by providing generators for common Objects and Data.

-Introducing randomly generated data to tests helps improve test quality by assuring that your code can work over a wide range of data, and not just what you hard-code in.
+Introducing randomized data to tests helps improve test quality by assuring that your code can work over a wide range of data calues, and not just what you hard-code in.
 It also increases confidence that code will work in a variety of circumstances.

-This library makes it painless to generate primitive types, and you can even supply your own Generators for use in conjunction with the ones in this library.

 # Download